cenfraGit/graph3d/README.md

         showAxes=False)
 ```

-The `deltaXY` parameter is particularly useful to render more accurate surfaces, but use carefuly since a high value can cause overhead-.
+The `deltaXY` parameter is particularly useful to render more accurately-shaped surfaces, but use it carefully since a high value can cause a lot of overhead and is not always necessary.

 # Controls
 3

 # Issues

+One of the most important limitations of this package and its approach to rendering surfaces using a z = "f(x, y)" input is that the value of `z` is limited to positive values and therefore cannot represent squared values of `z` which is required for surfaces such as the ellipsoid, sphere, etc.

 spherical coordinates
 positive and negative